Inside your Email Service Provider, you probably rely heavily on tags.

 I also have an affiliate program, so I use a few tags for that:

-For my membership website (the Playground), I have a few tags to manage who has access to which pages & products:
+I host all my courses inside an education platform that I named the Playground.
+I use a few tags to manage who has access to which pages & products:

 And that’s it!